-The law permits police to arrest without a warrant persons suspected of committing a crime.
-Nongovernmental organizations (NGOs) and victims reported that police often abused this provision.
-Criminal defendants have the right to a prompt judicial determination of the legality of their detention.
-Police must bring detainees before a court within 48 hours of arrest or detention, but NGOs reported that victims were often held for 96 hours before being presented to a court.
+The law permits police to arrest a person based on the suspicion of criminal activity without a warrant.
+Nongovernmental organizations (NGOs) and victims reported police abused this provision.
+Police must bring detainees before a court within 48 hours of arrest or detention or file a motion requesting an extension.
+If time limits are not met, the law stipulates prisoners must be released.
+NGOs reported victims were sometimes held for as long as 96 hours before being presented to a court.
 Authorities allowed criminal detainees prompt access to counsel and family members.
 The system requires those accused of more serious crimes to appeal to the High Court for bail.